SCRATCH BUILDING 1/1500 WWI SHIPS

 The first thing to determine is what scale to build in.
 Since I didn't have a system I was building toward, I was free to choose whatever size I wanted.
 To make an informed choice, and to manage the potential array of ship sizes, I looked at the smallest ship I wanted to make, in this case destroyers.
 I settled on the size and then crunched the numbers and then rounded it to the nearest whole number.
 For this project, I settled on 1:1500.

 I own a physical copy of Jane's WWI Ships, so I decided to stick to that book's style and level of detail.
 With the scale sorted, I jumped on the computer to scan, scale, and print out some top-down deck plans.
 When I print out the plans, I always print several extra top-downs so that I have a complete set for reference and the spares for cutting out the hull pieces.
-The colored bits on the plan is how I try and work out complicated layered decks, such was the case of the pre-drednought-era Scharnhorst-class armored cruisers.
+The colored bits on the plan is how I try and work out complicated layered decks, such was the case of the pre-dreadnought-era Scharnhorst-class armored cruisers.

-here...
+Finally, I add the masts.
+I have specific solution for my masts, which I'll link at the end of this article.
 For now, I've drilled wire anchor masts into the hull.
 I'm always knocking over ships by the mast and they tend to get loose, so I've started drilling through the whole ship, top to bottom.
 I then bend the wire into a "J" shape and push it up through the ship from underneath and then push the hook into the hull bottom.
 I give it a touch of superglue to seal it in and then sand the bottom smooth.

-Next up is painting!
-Read more about that process here...
+Read about my painting process here...